AyorindeTayo/Hardness-App/README.md

 # Installing flask
--cd /path/to/project-directory      # Choose your project directory -virtualenv -p python3 venv  # For Python 3, or
+- cd /path/to/project-directory      # Choose your project directory
+-virtualenv -p python3 venv  # For Python 3, or